Lockheed YO-3 Quiet Star

-The Lockheed YO-3 Quiet Star is an American single-engined, propeller-driven aircraft that was developed for battlefield observation during the Vietnam War.
+The Army-Lockheed YO-3A "Quiet Star" is an American single-engined, propeller-driven aircraft that was developed for battlefield observation during the Vietnam War.
 Designed to be as quiet as possible, it was intended to observe troop movements in near-silence during the hours of darkness.

 Design and development

 The YO-3A was designed to a United States Army specification of 1968, which called for an observation aircraft that would be acoustically undetectable from the ground when flying at an altitude of 1,500 feet (457 m) at night.